drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 > What is a `related` Django model?
 It's how Django represents foreign key relationships within the ORM.
 So if you have a `List` table and an `Item` table and the `Item` table contains a foreign key for the `List` table, these tables would be considered `related` Django models.
 Django provides the ability to quickly gather all related tables.
 You have to go through the main table in order to access the linked tables.  i.e `main_table.(name_of_linked_table_lower_case)_set`

+> If a model has a ForeignKey, instances of the foreign-key model will have access to a Manager that returns all instances of the first model.
+By default, this Manager is named FOO_set, where FOO is the source model name, lowercased.
+This Manager returns QuerySets, which can be filtered and manipulated as described in the “Retrieving objects” section above.

+>>> b = Blog.objects.get(id=1)
+>>> b.entry_set.all() # Returns all Entry objects related to Blog.

+# b.entry_set is a Manager that returns QuerySets.
+>>> b.entry_set.filter(headline__contains='Lennon')
+>>> b.entry_set.count()

         e.g.

             class List(models.Model):